spencerbraun/stats_notes/STATS202/ISL.md

 * An observation can be not only on the wrong side of the margin, but also on the wrong side of the hyperplane.
 In fact, when there is no separating hyperplane, such a situation is inevitable.
 * Construction: $\underset{\beta_{0}, \beta_{1}, \ldots, \beta_{p}, \epsilon_{1}, \ldots, \epsilon_{n}, M}{\operatorname{maximize}} M$ subject to $\sum_{j=1}^{p} \beta_{j}^{2}=1$ and $y_{i}\left(\beta_{0}+\beta_{1} x_{i 1}+\beta_{2} x_{i 2}+\ldots+\beta_{p} x_{i p}\right) \geq M\left(1-\epsilon_{i}\right)$ and $\epsilon_{i} \geq 0, \sum_{i=1}^{n} \epsilon_{i} \leq C$
 * C is a nonnegative tuning parameter.
 M is the width of the margin; we seek to make this quantity as large as possible. $\epsilon_1,...,\epsilon_n$ are slack variables that allow individual observations to be on slack the wrong side of the margin or the hyperplane.
 * The slack variable tells us where the ith observation is located, relative to the hyperplane and relative to the margin.
 If $\epsilon_i > 0$ then the ith observation is on the wrong side of the margin, and we say that the ith observation has violated the margin.
-If $\epsilon_i > 1$  then it is on the wrong side of the hyperplane.
+If $\epsilon_i > 1$  then it is on the wrong side of the hyperplane (since then $1 - \epsilon_i$ becomes negative).
 C bounds the sum of the i’s, and so it determines the number and severity of the violations to the margin (and to the hyperplane) that we will tolerate.
 We can think of C as a budget for the amount that the margin can be violated by the n observations.
 In practice, C is treated as a tuning parameter that is generally chosen via cross-validation.
 * When the tuning parameter C is large, then the margin is wide, many observations violate the margin, and so there are many support vectors that determine the hyperplane.
 This classifier has low variance but higher bias.
+The more points that fall into the margin, the more points that contribute to the budget and reduce the variance across samples.
+Perfect separation (C=0) has high variation, since the addition of a single data point could shift the boundary significantly.

 ##### Support Vector Machines